 By taking the bread you proclaim the substance of the gospel.
-The bread and cup of the Lord's Supper proclaim the saving death and the resurrection of Jesus.
+The bread and cup of the Lord's Supper proclaim the saving death and the resurrection of the Messiah or Christ.
 Jesus is the final sacrifice who defeated death.
 We remember and honor that God loved us so much He gave His only begotten Son that we might have spiritual life and fellowship with Him through Christ.
+"Now if we have died with Christ, we believe that we will also live with him.
+We know that Christ, being raised from the dead, will never die again; death no longer has dominion over him.
+For the death he died he died to sin, once for all, but the life he lives he lives to God.
+So you also must consider yourselves dead to sin and alive to God in Christ Jesus."
+(Romans 6:8-11)